organyx/space-rockets-localisation-challenge/CHALLENGE.md

 ### 3. Impress us

-This last task is a chance for you to impress us.
-What you do is really up to you - show us your best skills, be creative and try not to spend more than a few hours.
-You can add a new feature (e.g. filtering of lists), or a whole new section to the app (explore the API, there is a ton we haven't used yet), add a comprehensive test suite, improve the tooling or app's architecture, add beautiful animations etc.
+This last task is to show to us your experience with localisation tools for frontend.
+Choose a library like react-intl, react-i18next, lingui or any other.
+Update the current application with this library so it will be possible to change the language and improve user experiece.
+Show us as much as possible tools&tricks for localisation that could make the life of the developer easier.

 #### Guidelines for Task 3